Inflammatory lesions in acne

 Inflammatory lesions in acne (pimples or zits) include small red bumps (papules), pustules, large red bumps (nodules) and cysts (these are fluctuant nodules).
 They are often painful.

 Inflammatory acne spots usually result from rupture of the wall of the closed comedone but may arise from normal-appearing skin.

 The factors contributing to inflammation are:

-- Bacteria Chemicals produced by Propionibacterium acnes diffuse into the surrounding skin (dermis) and attract white blood cells (polymorphonucleocytes and monocytes).
+- Bacteria Chemicals produced by Propionibacterium acnes diffuse into the surrounding skin (dermis) and active an immune reaction.

 - Foreign body reaction White blood cells (macrophages and giant cells) removing the debris may cause a more severe granulomatous inflammatory reaction.

-- Hypersensitivity to P. acnes Hypersensitivity (allergy) to P. acnes is thought to be the cause of the severe skin condition, acne fulminans.
+- Hypersensitivity or excessive immune reaction to P. acnes Hypersensitivity to P. acnes is thought to be the cause of the severe skin condition, acne fulminans.